-Control email storage
+Control email and chat message storage

-- Whether to store messages with specific labels
+- Store messages with specific labels.

 Sign in to your Google Admin console.

 Sign in using your administrator account (does not end in @gmail.com).

 From the Admin console dashboard, go to AppsG SuiteGmailAdvanced settings.